Albino Pierro

 Albino Pierro (19 November 1916 in Tursi – 23 March 1995 in Rome) was an Italian poet.
-He was famous for his works in Lucan dialect, and being nominated for the Nobel Prize for Literature.
+He was famous for his works in Lucan dialect, and being nominated for the Nobel Prize in Literature.

 Biography

-He was born in Tursi in the province of Matera.
+Pierro was born in Tursi in the province of Matera.
 He had a very troubled childhood, his mother dying prematurely.

-As a teenager, after a period of frequent journeys to Taranto, Salerno, Sulmona, Udine and Novara, he settled in Rome in 1939.
+As a teenager, after a period of frequent journeys to Taranto, Salerno, Sulmona, Udine and Novara, Pierro settled in Rome in 1939.
 He graduated in 1944 in philosophy, and in 1946 began his career as a letter published in various collections in the language, until in 1959 with A land we remember which began its production in dialect Tourist Office.
 Since then he pulled away from the language of his native land, where the militant criticism reflected the deepest impressions of the Romance languages, thanks to phonic resources and symbolic idiom.

 In 1976, he won the award Carducci for poetry.
 In 1986 and 1988, he was close to winning the Nobel Prize for Literature, was recognized as a great poet even abroad.
-In 1985 was invited by the University of Stockholm to a poetry reading.
+In 1985 was invited by the Stockholm University to a poetry reading.
 Received in 1992 honorary degree from University of Basilicata.
 In 1993 The Normale di Pisa school organized a meeting with the poet.

-On 23 March 1996, exactly one year after his death, the City Council, proclaimed Tursi "City of Pierro" and named the schools, including kindergarten, elementary and Media, after him.
+On 23 March 1996, exactly one year after Pierro's death, the City Council, proclaimed Tursi "City of Pierro" and named the schools, including kindergarten, elementary and Media, after him.
 To the City of Tursi has donated his house and the library containing thousands of books.